 Taylor Swift and Travis Kelce announce engagement

-Taylor Swift has announced her engagement with Kansas City Chiefs tight end Travis Kelce.
-CBS News White House reporter Olivia Rinaldi reports.
+Pop megastar Taylor Swift and Kansas City Chiefs tight end Travis Kelce announced their engagement Tuesday afternoon.
+CBS News New York's Jenna DeAngelis reports.

 View CBS News In